JanX2/Rebel/README.md

 ## Getting Started

-To start building the framework, clone this repository and then run `script/bootstrap`.
+To start building the framework, clone this repository, install `xctool` and then run `script/bootstrap`.
 This will automatically pull down any dependencies.

+To install `xctool` using homebrew:

+    brew update
+    brew install xctool

 ## License